 In terms of pure biodiversity, Raja Ampat will have to take the cake.
 While a dive like Belize Great Blue Hole is one of the most unique places to scuba in the world.

 So without any further ado…

-Where are the best diving locations in 2021?
+Where are the scuba diving destinations are the top of our bucket list in 2021?

 The name Raja Ampat is synonymous with one of the best diving destinations in the world.This wild and untouched archipelago lies at the epicenter of the Coral Triangle and it is thought to be one of the most biodiverse marine habitats in the world, earning it the nickname of “The Last Paradise”.